AuspeXeu/openvpn-status/README.md

 Add the following line to your configuration file, e.g., `server.conf`.
 This will start the management console on port `7656` and make it accessible on `127.0.0.1`, i.e. this machine.

 ```
-management 127.0.0.1 7656 // As specified in cfg.json for this server
+management 127.0.0.1 7656 //As specified in cfg.json for this server
 ```

 Restart your OpenVPN server.